March 17, 2016 / 5 Comments

 Something quick for you.
 I’m trying to finish some rewrites.

 I’ve mentioned conflict once or thrice.
 Usually I prefer the term challenge, which has also shown up here a few times.
 Challenges are what make a story.
-When my character deals with problems, obstacles, and unexpected twists, that’s what makes him or her interesting and keeps the audience engaged
+When my character deals with problems, obstacles, and unexpected twists, that’s what makes them interesting and keeps the audience engaged.

 Yeah, there are a few character-heavy stories out there that manage to have no challenges at all and still be interesting.
 Believe me when I say that they are very, very few and far between.
 Much, much rarer than some of our college writing instructors and chosen gurus would have us believe.